stayugly/lavamachine/site/content/workshops/_index.md

     buttontext: ''
     heading: YOU CAN BOOK US
     image: ''
-    text: >-
-      Do you require a VR-Workshop during an Event odr for your school?
-Contact us and we arrange an detached appointment..
+    text: VR-Workshop required?
+Contact us and we arrange an detached appointment.
 ---